thejoltjoker/crowdplay/README.md

 ## TODO

-- [ ] Add ability to set a timer per question
+- [x] Add ability to set a timer per question
+  - [x] Make it optional
 - [ ] Allow more open ended questions without a defined result as they're asked
 - [ ] QR code to join game
 - [ ] Global leaderboard